sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 ### Output

-A directory containing cache, a log, and a json file with the word alignments.
+A directory containing cache, a log, and a `dictionaty.json` file with the word alignments.

 ### Arguments: